Wiradjuri language

 Wiradjuri (/wəˈrædʒʊri/; many other spellings, see Wiradjuri) is a Pama–Nyungan language of the Wiradhuric subgroup.
-It is the traditional language of the Wiradjuri people of Australia.
-A progressive revival is underway, with the language being taught in schools.
+It is the traditional language of the Wiradjuri people, an Aboriginal Australian people of New South Wales, Australia.
 Wiraiari and Jeithi may have been dialects.

+A revival is under way, with the language being taught in schools, TAFE college, and at Charles Sturt University.